As an Amazon Associate I earn from qualifying purchases. Without Any Extra Cost to You!

 - Once the roots reach 3 to 5 millimeters in length, you can now plant them in soil with roots facing down.

-Although this method is a favorite among many growers, note though that it is a sensitive process too.
+Although this method is a favorite among many growers, do take note though that it is a sensitive process too.
 A sprouting seed is very fragile.
 Thus, you have to be extra careful when handling them.
 The slightest pressure can stress your seeds and halt their development in effect.

 Method #3: With cotton pads or paper towels